Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Estimation and prediction through standard LMM software

-In this Appendix, we provide a proof for the argument in Section \ref{sec:model} that maximum likelihood estimators, maximum \textit{a posterior} estimators, and the empirical Bayes prediction of the random effects can be computed through standard LMM software.
+In this Appendix, we provide a proof for the claims in Section \ref{sec:model} that maximum likelihood estimators, maximum \textit{a posterior} estimators, and the empirical Bayes prediction of the random effects can be obtained through standard LMM software.